-Property Revenue and Property Costs
+Rental Revenue and Property Costs

-Rental revenue is based on rents from leases entered into with tenants on closing of the applicable acquisitions, all of which are triple-net leases and, as such, include recoverable realty taxes.
-The Dilawri Leases have remaining lease terms ranging from approximately 9.5 to 18.0 years, with an average remaining lease term of approximately 14.0 years and an annual basic rent escalator of 1.5% in each year during the initial term.
-The Porsche JLR Edmonton Property has an initial 17-year lease term and an annual base rent escalator of 1.0% after the fifth year of the term.
-The Pfaff Audi Property has a triple-net lease with a remaining term of approximately 4.4 years as at December 31, 2016, following which there are two five-year renewal options available to the tenant.
-Two of the Initial Properties are subject to land leases.
-Land lease expense includes straight line rent on the land leases over the expected lease term and recoverable realty taxes that have been paid by the REIT.
+Rental revenue is based on rents from leases entered into with tenants on closing of the applicable acquisitions, all of which are triple-net leases and include recoverable realty taxes and straight line adjustments.
+Two of the properties are subject to land leases.
+Land lease expense includes straight line rent on the land leases over the expected lease term and recoverable realty tax that have been paid by the REIT.